 Haggle!
 Get BT, Sky or Virgin Media for less

-Watching new customers nab hundreds of pounds in vouchers or half price broadband for a year can be a little galling if you're paying full whack for the same thing.
+WATCHING new customers nab vouchers worth hundreds of pounds, or half-price broadband for a year can be a little galling for those of us who've been paying full whack for the same thing for years.

 But loyal customers can also bag a bargain.

-Big providers like Sky, BT and Virgin Media hate losing customers to rivals and will often go a long way to preserve your valuable custom.
+Big providers like Sky, BT and Virgin Media hate losing customers to rivals and will often go a long way to preserve our valuable custom.

-It's just a question of haggling the price down and, in this guide, we show you how.
+It's just a question of haggling the price down, and in this guide we explain how.

-If haggling doesn't get the result you want, cancelling and signing up as a new customer, either with your current ISP or elsewhere, is also an option: skip down the page here for more on what's available.
+If haggling doesn't get the result we want, cancelling and signing up as a new customer is also an option: skip down the page for more on what's available.

 The rewards for haggling